Last Updated on March 19, 2021 by Julia Wilson

 - The temperature of the water?

-- Baseline tests: Complete blood count and biochemical profile to evaluate packed cell volume and electrolytes.
+- Baseline tests: Complete blood count and a biochemical profile to evaluate packed cell volume and electrolytes.

 - Blood gas test: To evaluate the cat’s blood oxygen levels.